mhelmore/openapi-cop/docker/README.md

 </p>

 The proxy validates the requests and responses in the communication with a target server.
 By default, the proxy will respond with a 500 status code when the validation fails.
-In production environments, you can use the *silent* flag to forward unmodified response bodies.
+In production environments, you can set the _silent_ flag to forward unmodified response bodies.

 You can find more information at the [GitHub page](https://github.com/EXXETA/openapi-cop).